Your membership has expired

 What should you do:

 Dealers will replace the seat weight sensors, free of charge.
-Owner notification letters were mailed March 28, 2024, and October 18, 2024.
+Owner notification letters were mailed March 28, 2024, October 18, 2024, and August 2025.
 This is a phased recall.
 Owners may contact Honda customer service at 1-888-234-2138.
 Honda's numbers for these recalls are XHP and VHQ.

 For more information: